cuga-rajal/opensim_apple_arm64/README.md

 -------------
 **To build arm64 libraries from source**

-The instructions that follow are only needed if you want to build the libraries yourself for some reason.
-They are included here for reference.
+The following instructions are for reference only and document how the macOS libraries in this repository were built.
+You can use them if you want to build the libraries yourself for some reason.
+I have updated the instructions for universal binaries.

 You will need to have a shell environment with environment variables appropriately set for the development work.
 Bash (Bourne-again shell)